dovjay/phase0-xavier-fox/week2/pseudocode-challenge.md

 ```
 * Pseudocode
 ```
-STORE "clothes" with any value
+STORE 'clothes' with any value
-STORE "index" with 0
+STORE 'index' with 0
-WHILE "index" < "clothes"
+WHILE 'index' < 'clothes'
-  ADD "index" by 1
+  ADD 'index' by 1
 DO jalankanMesinCuci
 ```